localstack/event-driven-architecture-with-amazon-sns-fifo/README.md

 We specified DEBUG=1 to get the printed LocalStack logs directly in the terminal to help us see the event-driven architecture in action.
 If you prefer running LocalStack in detached mode, you can add the `-d` flag to the `localstack start` command, and use Docker Desktop to view the logs.

 ## Instructions

+You can build and deploy the sample application on LocalStack by running our `Makefile` commands: `build` and `deploy`.
+Alternatively, here are instructions to deploy it manually step-by-step.

 ### Building the application